stephanelkhoury/TaskTravelWebsite/docs/documentation.md

 The main HTML file that contains the structure of the homepage.
 It includes sections such as the header, hero section, intro section, places grid, banner, latest posts, upcoming tours, newsletter signup, and footer.

+### `about.html`

+The HTML file that contains the structure of the "About Me" page.
+It includes sections such as the breadcrumb, about me, gallery, "As Seen In" section, and newsletter signup.

 ### `css/styles.css`

 The main CSS file that contains styles for the entire website.
 It includes styles for the header, main content, hero section, intro section, grid layouts, banner, newsletter signup, footer, and responsive design.

 ### `js/main.js`

-The main JavaScript file that contains scripts for adding interactivity to the website, such as handling the burger menu for mobile view.
+The main JavaScript file that contains scripts for adding interactivity to the website, such as handling the burger menu for mobile view and animations for elements appearing on scroll.

 ### `assets/images/`